 - For example – In a microwave, with the help of radiation, the temperature of water rises due to the faster vibration of molecules which helps in cooking.

-Ionizing radiations- These cause ionization of atoms and molecules of the medium through which they pass.
+Ionizing radiations: These cause the ionization of atoms and molecules of the medium through which they pass.

-- Electromagnetic radiations such as short-wavelength ultraviolet radiations (UV), X-rays, and gamma rays produced in nuclear processes, electrically charged particles like alpha and beta particles produced in radioactive decay, are highly damaging to living organisms.
+- Electromagnetic radiations such as short-wavelength ultraviolet radiation (UV), X-rays, and gamma rays are produced in nuclear processes, as electrically charged particles like alpha and beta particles produced in radioactive decay, are highly damaging to living organisms.

 - The ionizing radiations cause damage to biological systems and are, therefore, these are pollutants.